 BODY PART!
 What a great final theme for Year 9 of THE WEEKLY PHOTO CHALLENGE!

 But what is a BODY PART image?
 Simply put, it is a picture where a major compositional element of the image is a BODY PART.
 Doesn’t have to be your BODY PART.
 Could be somebody else’s.
 It could belong to an animal.
 There are so many BODY PART(s) to choose from!
 Heads.
 Shoulders.
 Knees.
 Toes.
 Just to name a few.

 While considering possible subjects for your BODY PART picture, meditate on the following quotes:

 Even I don’t wake up looking like Cindy Crawford.

 People often say that beauty is in the eye of the beholder, and I say that the most liberating thing about beauty is realizing that you are the beholder.

 The picture has to be taken between 12:01 PM today and 11 AM next Monday.
 This isn’t a curate your photos project.
 This is a get your butt off the couch (unless you are taking your picture from the couch) and take pictures challenge.

 You can send your images to either firstname.lastname@example.org OR you may text them to my Pixel 5.

-That is all I got, so if the good Lord’s willin’ and the creek don’t rise, we will all be sharing our idea of COMMERICAL in this maybe not all that sexy place next Monday.
+That is all I got, so if the good Lord’s willin’ and the creek don’t rise, we will all be sharing your idea of BODY PART in this place that consists of lots of my parts put to work next Monday.